 A major cause of morbidity and mortality following allogeneic haematopoietic cell transplantation (HCT), which continues to limit the broader application of this therapy.

 Occurs when donor T cells respond to host histoincompatible antigens on the host tissues.

 Current consensus is that clinical manifestations guide whether the signs and symptoms of graft-versus-host disease (GVHD) are acute, chronic, or an overlap syndrome.

-Acute GVHD classically targets the skin, liver, and GI tract.
+Acute GVHD classically targets the skin, liver, and gastrointestinal tract.
 In contrast, chronic GVHD can involve almost any organ.